open-telemetry/opentelemetry-go/website_docs/getting-started.md

             processors: [batch]
 ```

-Then run the docker command to acquire and run the collector based on this
+Then in a separate terminal window, run the docker command to acquire and run
-configuration:
+the collector based on this configuration:

 ```
 docker run -p 4318:4318 \